 Portland is a city of ingenuity, innovation and maker spirit.
 From artisan coffee roasters to custom bicycle designers, creatives of all mediums excel here.
 Cafés and studios offer glimpses into the maker scene, but it’s harder to get access to the local animation community.
-Animating Life: The Art, Science, and Wonder of LAIKA at the Portland Art Museum from Oct.
-14, 2017–May 20, 2018, grants you a backstage pass.
+Animating Life: The Art, Science, and Wonder of LAIKA at the Portland Art Museum, which ran from Oct.
+14, 2017–May 20, 2018, granted visitors a backstage pass.
 At the exhibit, visitors delved into the world of renowned Hillsboro-based animation agency LAIKA and the Oscar-nominated creators behind Coraline, ParaNorman, The Boxtrolls and Kubo and The Two Strings.
 The interactive exhibit (a partnership with the Northwest Film Center) included workshops, Sunday film screenings and meet-and-greets with artists.

 LAIKA Animation Studio

 LAIKA was launched in 2005 by Nike co-founder Phil Knight and his animator son, Travis Knight.
 (Its name is an homage to the dog that was sent to space by the Soviet Union in 1957.)
 Now a global leader in stop-motion animation, the company attributes its success in part to the creative culture of the Northwest.
 “Portland is a city rooted in artisan spirit.
 The maker movement here continues to have an increasingly significant impact globally,” said LAIKA’s Brad Wald.
 “We’re proud to be a part of it; it’s this outside-the-mold artistry that fuels our work.”

 Dating back to the late 1800s, stop-motion relies on photographing scenes with microscopic adjustments for every shot.
 Later, these photos are played in quick succession to create the illusion of action and movement.